-One of the most common questions I get when representation begins is, “So, what is our goal?
-What can I ask for, and what can I reasonably expect to get?”
+One of the best questions I get from clients is, “So, what is our goal?
+What can I ask for, and what can I reasonably expect to get?
+It’s an important topic.
+You need to know your options, and it’s best to know them right from the beginning.

-It’s an important topic to talk about.
-You need to know what your options are, and it’s best to know them up front.
-It is difficult to predict the actual outcome in the beginning.
-There are so many variables, and most of them become clear only as the case progresses.
-For example, key variables affecting case outcomes can include (a) the actual witness testimony, (b) the documents, (c) the judge assigned to the case, based on the judge’s known history in ruling on prior similar matters, (d) the law firm chosen to represent the company, (e) your actual and predicted future losses and (f) the known or unknown motives the company may have to settle or to fight.
-There are many other variables as well.
-In fact, there are so many that I cannot list them all here.
-They bear directly on the outcome but are not fully known until we are well into the process.
+It’s difficult to predict the actual outcome in the beginning, of course.
+There are many variables, and they aren’t always known until much further into the case.
+For example, variables include (a) the actual witness testimony, (b) the documents, (c) the judge assigned to the case, based on the judge’s known history in ruling on prior similar matters, (d) the law firm chosen to represent the company, (e) your actual and predicted future losses and (f) the known or unknown motives the company may have to settle or to fight.
+There are many others as well.

-But we can at least outline in general terms the kinds of relief you can ask for, based on the claims you have, and based on the laws that govern them.
+But I can at least outline in general terms the kinds of relief you can ask for, depending on the claims you have, and the laws that govern them.
 Common forms of compensation include awards for:

 - Income you’ve lost as the result of being fired, from being demoted, or from losing a promotion

 - Increased expenses, such as out-of-pocket medical costs that would have been covered by insurance